The College of New Jersey Logo

 1. Google Docs: Check your syllabus using the Google Docs Accessibility Guide.

-2. Word Document: Check your syllabus using the Microsoft Word Accessibility Guide.
+2. Word Document: Check your syllabus using the Microsoft Word Accessibility Guide (.docx).

 2. Include syllabus language about access barriers and the Accessibility Resource Center.